 Without knowing your cost per lead and conversion rate, it’s hard to make good decisions about how much you should spend on marketing efforts.
 The conversion rate will be higher for the more qualified leads, so you will end up with the same cost per sale regardless of how you define leads.
 Just remember to track these numbers consistently over time.

-Tracking this information, you will understand how an increase or decrease in your lead flow might affect sales and be able to model and forecast the impact of raising your advertising budget..
+Tracking this information, you will understand how an increase or decrease in your lead flow might affect sales and be able to model and forecast the impact of raising your advertising budget.
 Using the example above, if you want to make 2 sales from your inbound marketing campaigns, you will need to find ways to generate 5 more leads of similar quality and will need to double your marketing budget to $1000.

-What Cost Per Lead Works for My Business?
+Cost Per Lead Example

 How much you can afford to spend to acquire your customer depends on how much your products and services cost and the lifetime value of a customer.
 For example, if you are selling a product that costs $500 and there are no additional opportunities to sell anything to that customer, you can’t afford to spend $100 per lead if one out of five of your leads turns into a sale.
 In this case, you need to look for opportunities that may result in lower cost leads.
 However, if you are selling a product for $10,000 that only costs you $5000 to make and deliver, chances are you can afford to spend more than $500 to get the sale.
 If you could afford $1000, then you could spend up to $200 per lead, assuming that one out of five of these leads continued to convert.
 In this case, you might look for opportunities to acquire more leads with a cost per lead of up to $200.

-Cost Per Lead Calculator
+Cost Per Lead Formula

-Cost Per Lead = (Expected Total Customer Sales – Cost of Goods Sold – Sales Costs – ( Expected Total Customer Sales*Profit Margin))*Conversion Rate
+Cost Per Lead = (Expected Total Customer Sales – Cost of Goods Sold – Sales Costs – (Expected Total Customer Sales*Profit Margin))*Conversion Rate

 Let’s suppose you expect to sell the average customer $10,000 of products over the lifetime of your relationship, and your Cost of Goods Sold is $5000, other sales and administrative costs associated with the sale are $2000, your target profit margin is 20%, and you expect to close 20% of your leads.
 You could afford $200 per lead in this scenario.